hellokartikey/pomodoro/README.md

 # Pomodoro Timer

-Pomodoro is an open source pomodoro timer build with Qt/QML.
+Pomodoro is a free and open source pomodoro timer build with Qt/QML.

 ![Main Window](screenshots/readme.png)